 Adnan Esmail: Co-founder focused on operations and go-to-market

 Total disclosed funding exceeds $1.07 billion across three rounds.
-The company is reportedly in talks to raise an additional $1 billion at an $11 billion valuation as of March 2026, potentially pushing total funding above $2 billion before the company has reached its third birthday.
+The company was reportedly in talks to raise an additional $1 billion at an $11 billion valuation in March 2026, which would push total funding above $2 billion before its third birthday.
+That round had not been confirmed closed as of July 2026.

 Ownership structure